 - Adaptive filter behavior based on psychoacoustic principles

-- Toggleable ultra-high-resolution 117-bit processing for clean and detailed sound
+- Toggleable ultra-high-resolution processing for clean and detailed sound

 - Includes 15 distinct filter types for creative flexibility

-- Features emulations of 32 classic vintage EQ curves
+- Emulations of 32 classic vintage EQ curves

-Target Users and Use Cases: Professional mixing and mastering engineers who demand both precision and musicality.
-It's good for detailed tone shaping, dynamic EQ applications, and creative sound design.
+Professional mixing and mastering engineers who demand both precision and musicality.
+Ideal for detailed tone shaping, dynamic EQ applications, and creative sound design.

-Kirchhoff-EQ is used by professionals like Michael Brauer (mix engineer for Coldplay and John Mayer) and Mark Wingfield (award-winning mixing and mastering engineer).
-This EQ VST is praised for its musical quality, which delivers “a lot of warmth and punch" and is “incredibly smooth and transparent.”
+Kirchhoff-EQ is used by professionals such as Michael Brauer (Coldplay, John Mayer) and Mark Wingfield.
+It’s praised for delivering “a lot of warmth and punch” while remaining “incredibly smooth and transparent,” making it a go-to EQ for high-end productions.

 7. H-EQ (Waves)